5 Tips to Professionally Respond by Email

-While the out-of-the-office email seem like courteous correspondence, everyone gets annoyed with these auto-responding emails.
-Unless this is a requirement of your day job and part of your office culture, skip these emails.
-We are so connected in the world today and checking your email accounts are so easy and accessible that there is no reason to be using these emails….especially outside the corporate world.
+While the out-of-the-office email seems like courteous correspondence, everyone gets annoyed with these auto-responding emails.
+If possible, skip these emails for your art business.
+We are so connected in the world today and checking your email accounts is so easy and accessible that there is no reason to be using these emails….especially outside the corporate world.

-As an artist, if you are sending auto emails that you are out of the studio, attending a residency or traveling, you are telling the word that your home or studio is currently vacant.
+Please note that if you are sending auto emails that you are out of the studio, attending a residency, or traveling, you are telling the world that your home or studio is currently vacant.
 For your safety, do not alert people that you are away!
 Before you go on an extended leave, take safety precautions before you go.
 Turn on your security system, use light timers in your space so you look home, or let your rental office know you will be away so they can keep an eye on suspicious activity.